grantcarthew/start-prototype/docs/cli/start.md

 ### Agent Tool Not Found

-If agent binary not in PATH:
+If agent binary is not found:

 ```
 Error: Agent tool 'gemini' not found.

 Command attempted: gemini --model gemini-2.0-flash-exp '...'

-Make sure 'gemini' is installed and in your PATH.
+Make sure 'gemini' is installed and available.
 ```

 Exit code: 4